The Voice Georgia: Season 4 (2021)

 In 2020, a reboot of the series was announced and produced for the channel 1TV.
 The fourth season features returning coach Stephane Mgebrishvili and debutants Niaz Diasamidze, Salome Korkotashvili – better known as Salio – and Nikoloz Rachveli (addressed on the show as Nika).
 The Voice Kids host Ruska Makashvili returns as the presenter of the show.
 Recordings of the Blind auditions began on 31 January 2021, and the first episode aired on 20 February 2021.

 Season 5 (2022–2023)

-Broadcaster 1TV announced the opening of applications for The Voice Sakartvelo season five on 23 August 2022, which would close on 20 September.
+Broadcaster GPB announced the opening of applications for The Voice Sakartvelo season five on 23 August 2022, which would close on 20 September.
 With this announcement, the channel also revealed that the competition would be used to choose the Georgian representative for the Eurovision Song Contest 2023.

 For the coaching panel, Stephane Mgebrishvili was the only coach returning from the previous season and Dato Porchkhidze returned after a two-season hiatus.
 Meanwhile, Sopo Toroshelidze and Dato Evgenidze debuted as coaches, and Gvantsa Daraselia debuted as the show's presenter.
 The season premiered on 8 December 2022.